compomics/ms2pip/README.md

 that there is an N-terminal modification `Ace`, and that there is a C-terminal modification `Glyloss`.

+In the `conversion_tools` folder, we provide a host of Python scripts to convert common search engine output files to a PEPREC file.

 The predictions are saved in a `.csv` file with the name `<peptide_file>_predictions.csv`.
 If you want the output to be in the form of an `.mgf` file, replace the